freeradical13/freeradical13.github.io/index.md

 1. [Toll-like receptors][] (TLRs) in phagocytic membranes bind to pathogens, including bringing them inside the cell into vacuoles through endocytosis.
     1. TLR3 recognizes double-stranded RNA produced by some viruses.
-    1. TLR4 recognizes lipopolysaccharies on the surface of some bacteria.
+    1. TLR4 recognizes lipopolysaccharides on the surface of some bacteria.
     1. TLR5 recognizes the flagellin protein on bacterial flagella.
 1. Vacuoles fuse with lysosomes where enzymes break down the pathogens.
 1. The broken down products are released through exocytosis.